deeprest/sagaGitlabMirror/DEV.md

 - graphook foe
 - enemies should react to projectiles in proximity
 - (design) save/load game; player status, serializedobjects, UI interface
 - use state machine for enemies? how capable are the bots?
-They already pathfind and sidestep.
+They currently pathfind and sidestep.
 - pickup temporary weapons from defeated foes. (undermines weapon mastery, but appropriate for one-off weapons)
 - weapon ideas:  doublewhammy/triple, rockets, seeking missiles, beam, stickybomb, invisible
 - powerups: speedboost, slowtime, reflective shield, supercharge